jiadol/ToolBox.js/README.md

-# PixelBox
+# ToolBox.js

 ## Overview
-Toolbox.js is a versatile Electron application integrated with Vue.js, designed to provide a range of utilities for image processing and search functionalities.
+Toolbox.js is a versatile Electron application integrated with Vue.js, designed to provide a range of utilities for JS.
 It leverages modern web technologies to offer a desktop application experience.

 ## Features